swissmanu/mse-thesis/content/content.md

 ### Moderated Remote Usability Test

-Once the main elements of the debugger prototype were functioning sufficiently, I conducted a remote usability test with three subjects.
+Once the main elements of the prototype were working sufficiently, I conducted a remote usability test [@CITE] with three subjects.
 The goals of this study were:

-1. To verify that the operator log point utility can replace manual print statements in an actual programming scenario
+1. To verify that operator log points can replace manual print statements in an actual programming scenario
 2. To identify usability issues not detected during development
-3. To collect feedback and ideas for the prototype and its further development
+3. To collect unstructured feedback on prototype and gather ideas for its further development

-All three goals were reached: No subject used manual print statements during their test session.
-Further, ten usability issues were identified ([Appendix @sec:paper-2-supplementary]), four major usability issues fixed, and I could compile valuable feedback, which I translated to tasks for the feature backlog on GitHub ([Appendix @sec:feature-backlog]).
-The complete result set of the usability test is available in [Appendix @sec:paper-2-supplementary].
+Unfortunately, one subject could not get the extension prototype running on their machine.
+With the other two subjects left, I was able to verify the first two goals nonetheless.
+None of them used manual print statements during the usability test.
+Additionally, the evaluation of the test sessions revealed ten new usability issues.
+Four of them prevailed for both subjects, hence I classified them as major.
+The complete list of identified usability issues is available in [Appendix @sec:paper-2-supplementary].

+I triaged the feedback from all three subjects and created items in the feature backlog for the upcoming Finalization phase accordingly.
+With this, the last goal was reached as well.

 ## Finalization

-With the results from the usability test and a roadmap for version 1.0.0 ([Appendix @sec:major-milestone]) of my RxJS debugger, I was prepared for the last phase.
-The most crucial improvements I was able to implement include:
+The last process phase had two overarching goals:

+1. To finalize the RP debugger prototype and release it to the community
+2. To publish another research paper documenting the feasibility of an IDE-integrated RP debugger

+To get started, I defined the roadmap for the extensions 1.0.0 release, which is available in [Appendix @sec:major-milestone].
+The following list presents its highlights:

-- Support for the latest RxJS 7.x versions (only 6.6.7 with the prototype)
+- Support the latest RxJS 7.x versions (only 6.6.7 was supported with the prototype)
-- Debugging of web applications bundled with Webpack (only Node.js with the prototype)
+- Debugging of web applications bundled with Webpack (only the Node.js virtual machine was supported so far)
+- Resolve the four major usability issues identified during the Prototype stage

-The first major release, 1.0.0 of "RxJS Debugging for vscode," was finally released in Fall 2021, followed by three minor bugfix releases.
+Version 1.0.0 of "RxJS Debugging for vscode" was finally released on the 2nd of December 2021 and was followed by three minor bugfix releases within six days.

 ### Community Reception

-On the day of release, I announced the extension via its own Twitter account [\@rxjsdebugging](https://twitter.com/rxjsdebugging).
+On the day of release, I announced the debugger extension via its own Twitter account [\@rxjsdebugging](https://twitter.com/rxjsdebugging).
 Until the 30th of December 2021, the tweet got 77k impressions ([Appendix @sec:release-tweet-stats]).
-Further, the extension itself was downloaded 954 times ([Appendix @sec:marketplace]), counted 51 unique users based on collected analytics data (see [Appendices @sec:analytics; Appendices @sec:analytics-dashboard] for more details), and was featured in a Twitch stream^[[\@webdave_de](https://twitter.com/webdave_de), a Google Developer Expert specialized on Angular development, hosted the live reaction stream.
+Further, the extension was downloaded 954 times ([Appendix @sec:marketplace]), counted 51 unique users ([Appendices @sec:analytics; Appendices @sec:analytics-dashboard]), and was featured in a live stream on Twitch^[David Müllerchen aka [\@webdave_de](https://twitter.com/webdave_de), a Google Developer Expert specialized on Angular development, hosted the live reaction stream on Twitch.
 Unfortunately, the recording of the stream is unavailable at this time.].

-Based on the results of the studies I conducted, I could assume that there was a real need for an integrated RP debugger for RxJS.
+I assumed that there was a real need for an integrated RP debugger for RxJS based on the results of the studies conducted before.
 The overall positive reception on RxJS Debugging for vscode was overwhelming nonetheless.
-However, the release also revealed bugs and feature gaps in the extension.
+However, the major release also revealed bugs and feature gaps in the extension.
 Nevertheless, I resolved the most critical problems within a few days (see the changelog in [Appendix @sec:changelog]).
-In addition, I triaged other valuable feedback via GitHub Discussions^[https://github.com/swissmanu/rxjs-debugging-for-vscode/discussions] and the feature backlog ([Appendix @sec:feature-backlog]).
+In addition, I triaged valuable feedback using GitHub Discussions^[https://github.com/swissmanu/rxjs-debugging-for-vscode/discussions] and the feature backlog ([Appendix @sec:feature-backlog]).

 ### ISSTA `22 Research Paper

-Besides the practical effort, I wrote another research paper with Markus Stolze documenting the latest proceedings on RP debugging for RxJS.
-When writing this thesis, the latest version of this paper, containing revisions based on the feedback of a double-blind review with three reviewers, was submitted to the technical papers track of the 31st ACM SIGSOFT International Symposium on Software Testing and Analysis 2022 (ISSTA `22).
-The submitted version of the paper, along with the relevant supplementary material, is available in [Appendix @sec:paper-2].
+In contrast to the delivered practical effort, I wrote a new research paper with Markus Stolze.
+The paper documents the latest proceedings on the feasibility of an RP debugger that is ready to hand and fully integrated with an IDE.
+The latest version of this paper was submitted to the technical papers track of the 31st ACM SIGSOFT International Symposium on Software Testing and Analysis 2022 (ISSTA `22) at the time of publishing this thesis.
+This version contains revisions based on the feedback of a double-blind review with three reviewers and is available in [Appendix @sec:paper-2].

 # Future Work {#sec:future-work}